 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Akeley is worth considering.

-Akeley is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Akeley does not have a public transit system used by locals to get to and from work.

-In terms of college education, Akeley is nearly on par with the US average for all cities of 21.84%: 17.05% of adults 25 and older in Akeley have a bachelor's degree or advanced degree.
+The education level of Akeley citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.05% of adults 25 and older in Akeley have a college degree.

 The people who call Akeley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Akeley residents report their race to be White, followed by Native American.
 Important ancestries of people in Akeley include German, Irish, Norwegian, English, and Dutch.